 No Names of Universities Policy 1 UIN Yogya The curriculum was developed based on the integrative-interconnected paradigm which refers to the combination of the sciences of qauliyyah/hadharah al-Nash (sciences relating to religious texts), kauniyyah ijtima'iyyah/ hadharah al-'ilm sciences (natural sciences and society), with hadharah al-falsafah (ethical-philosophical sciences).
 2 UIN Malang The curriculum was developed by paying attention to four strengths, namely: spiritual depth, moral grandeur, breadth of knowledge, and maturity.
-The leadership of UIN initiated an integration-based curriculum, which is generally divided into five groups, namely Personality Development Courses (MPK), Scientific and Skills Courses (MKK), Work Skills Courses (MKB), Work Behavior Courses (MPB), and Social Life Courses (MKK), Work Skills Courses (MKB), Work Behavior Courses (MKK), Work Skills Courses (MKB), Work Behavior Courses (MKK), Work Skills Courses (MKB), Work Behavior Subjects (MPB), and Subjects of Social Life/Social Work (MBB) 3 UIN Jakarta There was no operational policy formulation of the leadership of UIN Jakarta in implementing scientific integration in the curriculum.
+The leadership of UIN initiated an integration-based curriculum, which is generally divided into five groups, namely Personality Development Courses (MPK), Scientific and Skills Courses (MKK), Work Skills Courses (MKB), Work Behavior Courses (MPB), and Social Life Courses (MKK), Work Skills Courses (MKB), Work Behavior Courses (MPB), and Social Life Courses (MKK), Work Skills Courses (MKB), Work Behavior Subjects (MPB), and Subjects of Social Life/Social Work (MBB) 3 UIN Jakarta There was no operational policy formulation of the leadership of UIN Jakarta in implementing scientific integration in the curriculum.

-4 UIN Bandung The curriculum at UIN Bandung is focused

-on the subject centered design with three

-variants, namely the subject design (subject

-design or field of study), the details of the

-study (design disciplines), and the

-correlated curriculum

-5 UIN Makasar There are two important policies carried out

-by the leadership of UIN Alauddin

-Makassar in implementing scientific

-integration in the curriculum; First, the

-curriculum is adaptive to market needs, up

-to date on the development of science and

-technology and accommodating to the

-development of student personality;

-Second, the curriculum is arranged in

-accordance with the framework of scientific

-integration and rests on the competence of

-study programs

-STRATEGIES FOR IMPLEMENTATION OF INTEGRATION OF INTELLIGENCE IN CURRICULUM PREPARATION syllabus and SAP development templates 2 LIINI 2 UIN Malang Make Ma'had Ali Creating Special Arabic Language Development Program (PKPBA).
+4 UIN Bandung on the subject centered design with three variants, namely the subject design (subject design or field of study), the details of the study (design disciplines), and the 5 UIN Makasar correlated curriculum There are two important policies carried out by the leadership of UIN Alauddin Makassar in implementing scientific integration in the curriculum; First, the curriculum is adaptive to market needs, up to date on the development of science and technology and accommodating to the development of student personality; Second, the curriculum is arranged in accordance with the framework of scientific integration and rests on the competence of study programs syllabus and SAP development templates 2 UIN • Make Ma'had Ali Malang Creating Special Arabic Language Development Program (PKPBA).
 Creating a Special English Language Development Program (PKPBI).
 Cultivating the writing of integrated textbooks for lecturers.
 Recruitment of general lecturers who memorized the Koran Integrated Curriculum Workshop Establishment of the Qur'an and Science Study Institution (LKQS) Establishment of a Quality Assurance Office (KJM).
-Curriculum review and syllabus for integrating religious sciences and general sciences 3 UIN Jakarta Establishment of Development and Quality Assurance Institutions Establishment of Academic Directorate Curriculum review 4 UIN Bandung Pembentukan Buku Pedoman Penyusunan Kurikulum Terintegrasi 5 UIN Makasar Curriculum review and syllabus for integrating religious sciences and general sciences Incorporate religious values into the curriculum and syllabus used at public faculties.
+Curriculum review and syllabus for integrating religious sciences and general sciences 3 UIN Jakarta Establishment of Development and Quality Assurance Institutions Establishment of Academic Directorate 4 TINI Curriculum review 4 UIN Bandung Pembentukan Buku Pedoman Penyusunan Kurikulum Terintegrasi 5 UIN Makasar Curriculum review and syllabus for integrating religious sciences and general sciences Incorporate religious values into the curriculum and syllabus used at public faculties.
 Encourage all lecturers to conduct research on the integration of Islam, science, technology, and art at least 50% per year.